GPA Requirement for Graduation

-Students who fail any core course will automatically be placed on Academic Probation.
-When a core class is failed, students must repeat the course to meet degree requirements.
-Students have one chance to re-take the class and receive a passing grade.
-If the core class is failed a second time, the student is withdrawn from the program (subject to appeal for extenuating circumstances).
-The grade received when the course is retaken is averaged with the original failing grade to determine the student’s scholastic average.
+Failure of core course or additional degree requirement: Students who fail any core course or additional degree requirement will automatically be placed on Academic Probation.
+When a core course is failed, students must repeat that specific failed core course to meet degree requirements.
+Students have one chance to re-take the core class and receive a passing grade.
+If the core class is failed a second time, the student will be dismissed from the BBA program.
+The grade received when the course is retaken is averaged with the original failing grade in the student’s GPA.

-Note that students on academic or disciplinary probation are not in good standing until the conditions of their probation are met.
+Good Academic Standing: Students on academic or disciplinary probation (see Statement of Community Values) are not in good academic standing until the conditions of their probation are met.
 Probation status will impact any scholarship support.